alifarman007/AI-Investment-Advisor/README.md

 # AI-Investment-Advisor
-Advise to which department to invest more to get the best profit
+Predict the profit by giving department investment.
+With that, you can understand which department to invest more to get the best profit